You can search this SPD section by section or click here to create a single searchable document.

 Hospice care

-Means a program of care that is:
+A program of care that is:

 • Provided by a hospital, skilled nursing facility, hospice or duly licensed hospice care agency, and